dfamonteiro/blog/blog/content/posts/factorio-recycler-assembler-loop.md

     Rn1 -->|Q<=4 Ingredients|Rn2[...]
 </pre>

 Doing this trick does get rid of the loop and gives us a more workable linear problem.
 Unfortunately, this comes at a cost of having to handle the recycler-assembler line being theoretically infinite.
-In practice, the system runs out of materials very quickly because all the materials that don't get voided will eventually turn into legendary items/ingredients and be removed from the system.
+In practice, the system runs out of materials very quickly because all the materials that don't get voided will eventually turn into legendary items/ingredients and will get removed from the system.

 ## Crafting a transition matrix